andrea-ughetti/andrea-ughetti.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Andrea Ughetti is a second-year PhD candidate in Economics and Finance at Università Cattolica del Sacro Cuore (DEFAP), working in microeconomic theory and experimental economics.
-His research centers on inequality and intergenerational mobility — how disparities are transmitted through individual decision-making, and how access to technology reshapes effort, delegation, and compensation.
-His work is primarily theoretical: building formal models of individual and strategic behavior, complemented by lab and field experiments that test their predictions.
+I am a second-year PhD candidate in Economics and Finance at Università Cattolica del Sacro Cuore, working in microeconomic theory and experimental economics.
+My research centers on inequality and intergenerational mobility, and I try to understand how disparities are transmitted through individual decision-making, and how technology reshapes effort, delegation, and compensation.
+My work is primarily theoretical: building formal models of individual and strategic behavior, complemented by lab and field experiments that test their predictions.

-He holds a two-year double Master's degree in Economics from the University of Turin and the University of Minho (advisors: Francisco Veiga & Ambra Poggi), and a Bachelor's in Economics and Statistics from the University of Turin (advisor: Dalit Contini).